 Now you just need to do a few quick and simple things to set up your account.

-Start by clicking the round circle in the top right-hand corner and choose account settings.
+Start by clicking profile picture in the top right-hand corner and selecting ACCOUNT SETTINGS from the drop-down menu.
 You will get a screen which looks like this…

 Complete the Account Info, Profile and Email settings.
 (You can leave Billing for later, when you decide if you want to continue after your free trial).